w3f/polkadot-spec/docs/id-weights.md

 **where**
 - Generate-Validator()

-  Creates a validators with some unbonded balances.
+  Creates a validator with some unbonded balances.

 - Validate(${validator}$)